t-tht/Bit-board/test_verification.md

 # Test & Verification

-In order to ensure that the prototype is working as intended, a few tests were conducted at different stages to identify any faults in hardware and bugs in software.
+To ensure that the prototype is working as intended, a few tests were conducted at different stages to identify any faults in hardware and bugs in software.

 ## Hardware
 ### Test 1: Individual electronic components